from __future__ import annotations

 if not isinstance(connection, Connection):

-connection = SqliteConnectionConfig._cast(connection)
+config = SqliteConnectionConfig._cast(connection)

-assert isinstance(connection, SqliteConnectionConfig)
+assert isinstance(config, SqliteConnectionConfig)

-connection = connect(connection.uri, **connection.kwargs)
+connection = connect(config.uri, **config.kwargs)

 internal_connection = True